jaredsparta/Scraper-Project/README.md

 - In an effort to programmatically create infrastructure, we will make use of Ansible playbooks to create a VPC in which we will create an EC2 instance to deploy the app

-- The following Ansible modules were used to create this playbook:
+- The following Ansible modules were used to write `create-vpc.yml`:
     1. `ec2_vpc_net`
     2. `community.aws.ec2_vpc_nacl`
     3. `community.aws.ec2_vpc_igw`